 - Smoking is prevalent, and finding a non-smoking space in a restaurant, let alone a bar, is rare.
 However, smoking is prohibited on public transportation, and this ban is generally always respected.

 - Homosexuality remains taboo, despite the fact that it is not criminal and that anti-discrimination legislation have been in effect since 2010.
-LGBTQ+ couples’ public expressions of affection are likely to be met with some hostility.
+LGBTQ+ couples’ public expressions of affection are likely to be met with some hostili

 Language in Albania